How to Add a Drop Shadow in Procreate {VIDEO}

 It’s so incredibly easy and quick to add a drop shadow in Procreate, so I took a quick screen capture video to teach you how!
 I decided just to leave it as a quick screen capture rather than add my voice in too, simply because it is only just a few steps.
 If you have any trouble figuring this out though, shoot me a message, I’ll be happy to help!

-- Write out the word or words exactly how you want them to look on one layer.
+The first step is to write the word or words exactly how you want them to look on one layer.

 Read Also: